-the lowest water cuts.
-This can be explained by the water being dragged around the electrode (for example, Figure 5[b]), resulting in a sharp increase of the water-wetted area.
+As the electrode began rotating the corrosion rate rapidly increased.
+This increase was steepest for the lowest water cuts.
+This can be explained by the water being dragged around the electrode (see for example Figure 5b) resulting in a sharp increase of the water wetted area.
 This area increase was largest for the lowest water cuts.

-At moderate rotation speeds (superficial velocity <0.5 m/s), the corrosion rate kept increasing with increased velocity.
-This can be ascribed to the partial mass-transfer control of the $CO_2$ corrosion reaction under these conditions.
+At moderate rotation speeds (superficial velocity < 0.5 m/s), the corrosion rate kept on increasing with increased velocity.
+This can be ascribed to the partial mass transfer control of the CO2 corrosion reaction under these conditions14.
 Higher velocity led to more turbulent flow and a better supply of the steel surface with the corrosive species.
-A support for this explanation can be found in the almost identical slopes of all the corrosion vs velocity curves seen in Figure 7 for the velocity range 0.1 m/s to 0.5 m/s, irrespective of the water cut.
-The difference between the corrosion rates at the same velocity for various water cuts can ascribed to the thinner film of water dragged around the electrode at lower water cuts, which resulted in less turbulent flow in the water film and somewhat lower mass-transfer rates.
+A support for this explanation can be found in the almost identical slopes of all the corrosion vs. velocity curves seen in Figure 7 for the velocity range 0.1-0.5 m/s, irrespective of the water cut.
+The difference between the corrosion rates at the same velocity for various water cuts can ascribed to the thinner film of water dragged around the electrode at lower water cuts which resulted in less turbulent flow in the water film and somewhat lower mass transfer rates.

-At even higher speeds (velocity >0.5 m/s) as the water/hexane interface began frothing (for example, Figures 4[c] and 5[c]), some of the hexane-in-water bubbles were entrained in the water film enveloping the electrode.
-This has effectively decreased the water-wetted area of the steel electrode leading to a slight reduction in the corrosion rate, as seen in Figure 7.
-Therefore, as the velocity was further increased, two opposing effects determined the overall corrosion rate: an increase in mass transfer due to higher turbulent mixing in the water film and the entrainment of the hexane bubbles into the water film, which decreased the water-wetted area.
-Progressively, the latter effect became dominant as more hexane jets gushed under the electrode.
+At even higher speeds (velocity > 0.5 m/s) as the water/hexane interface began frothing (for example see Figure 4c and Figure 5c), some of the hexane-in-water bubbles were entrained in the water film enveloping the electrode.
+This has effectively decreased the water-wetted area of the steel electrode leading to a slight reduction in the corrosion rate as seen in Figure 7.
+Therefore as the velocity was further increased, two opposing effects determined the overall corrosion rate: an increase in mass transfer due to higher turbulent mixing in the water film and the entrainment of the hexane bubbles into the water film which decreased the water-wetted area.
+Progressively the latter effect became dominant as more hexane jets gushed under the electrode.
 This lead to a leveling of the corrosion rate and finally to its decrease with increasing velocity.

-As the velocity was increased even further, above a critical value, the hexane displaced the water from the steel surface, enveloping the entire electrode (for example, Figures 3[d], 4[d], and 5[d]).
-This lead to a loss of electrical contact between the working and counter electrodes, which was recorded as a zero corrosion rate in Figure 7.
+As the velocity was increased even further, above a critical value, the hexane displaced the water from the steel surface, enveloping the entire electrode (see for example Figure 3d, Figure 4d and Figure 5d.
+This lead to a loss of electrical contact between the working and the counter electrodes which was recorded as a zero corrosion rate in Figure 7.
 The critical velocity was reached only at water cuts of 30% and lower.
-The limitations of the electrical motor prevented us from identifying if there was a critical velocity at the 50% water cut; however, the downward trend in the corrosion rate is clear.
+The limitations of the electrical motor prevented us from identifying if there was a critical velocity at the 50% water cut, however the downward trend in the corrosion rate is clear.
 The critical velocity decreased as the water cut was reduced.
 This is a consequence of the water layer adhering to the electrode being thinner at lower water cuts, making it easier for the hexane to displace it.

-Hysteresis
+The Hysteresis